Pacific Fisher is One Cool Critter

-The Pacific fisher (Martes pennanti), an ecologically important forest carnivore, lives in low elevation old-growth forests of the northern United States and Canada.
-Recent genetic work established that West Coast populations, living in the Sierra Nevadas of California and the Klamath Mountains of northern California and southern Oregon, are genetically distinct, verifying the notion of a "Pacific" subspecies.
-The extinction of the Pacific fisher would be an irrevocable loss to the outstanding biological diversity of the temperate forests of the West Coast.
+The Pacific fisher (Pekania pennanti), a forest carnivore, lives in old-growth forests of the northern U.S. and Canada.
+Recent genetic work established that West Coast fisher populations, living in the Sierra Nevadas and the Klamath-Siskiyou Mountains of northern California and southern Oregon, are genetically distinct, verifying a "Pacific" subspecies.
+Extinction of the Pacific fisher would be an irrevocable loss to the biological diversity of the temperate forests of the West Coast.

-Fisher are tied to lower elevation, closed canopy forests, and require large trees for denning.
+Fisher are tied to lower elevation, closed canopy forests, and require large trees for denning and resting.
 They are specialized animals that frequently travel along waterways and rest in or on live trees, snags, or logs with cavities.
 These characteristics are usually only found in large, undisturbed tracts of old forest.
 Douglas fir is the most common species used for resting in northern California, whereas oaks and true firs are commonly used in the southern Sierra.
-The diameter of trees used by fisher for resting and denning is consistently large.
+The diameter of trees used by fisher is consistently large.
 Rest sites are widely distributed throughout fisher habitat.
 Each individual travels over a home range of 50-150 square miles, even more in winter when food is scarce.

 Logging and development have caused severe loss and fragmentation of old-growth forests, and now as little as 15% remains in California, Oregon and Washington.
 Historically, fisher occurred in closed canopy forest types down the West Coast to the southern Sierra Nevada.

-Severe loss and fragmentation of habitat caused by logging, trapping and road building has led to the near extirpation of the fisher from its West Coast range.
-The recent large scale fragmentation of older forests on the West Coast and the combination of threats to this species have led to its precarious status.
+In addition to the severe loss and fragmentation of habitat caused by logging, development, trapping and road building, fisher have been harmed by widespread use of rat poisons (rodenticides) often used in the cultivation of cannabis.
 Fisher are still accidentally trapped and their low elevation habitat is the target of many current logging operations.
-Fisher experts recommend significantly increasing protections for this species, due to these threats.
+Experts recommend significantly increasing protections for this species, due to these threats.

-The Pacific fisher desperately needs the protections of the Endangered Species Act.
+The Pacific fisher desperately needs the protections of the Federal Endangered Species Act.
 Immediate protection of this species is warranted by the small size and isolation of the remaining populations.
 Continued habitat loss from logging and development places the Pacific fisher in serious danger of extinction.
-On November 28, 2000, 19 conservation groups petitioned the U.S. Fish and Wildlife Service to list the fisher as endangered in California, Oregon and Washington.
+In 2000, 19 conservation groups including KS Wild petitioned the U.S. Fish and Wildlife Service to list the fisher as endangered in California, Oregon and Washington.